Aurenore/elects/readme.md

 where `<run-name>` is the name of the wandb run you want to test.
 The test set is automatically downloaded.
 Several options are available with `python test.py --help`.

 The results of the test are saved in the `artifacts/<run_id>` folder.
-The confusion matrix, the boxplot of the predictions stopping times, the timestamps left per class, and the class probabitilies with respect to time will be saved in said folder.
+Several plots will be saved, such as the normalized confusion matrix and the boxplot of the predictions stopping times.
 Moreover, the videos of training predictions will be saved in the `media` folder.

 *Figure 1.
 Confusion Matrix*